How Long Is Too Long Without Sex in a Relationship?

 There can be any number of reasons for a lack of sex in a relationship

-• Body image issues or poor self-confidence.
+• Body image issues, poor self-confidence, or other insecurities.

 • Chronic stress or fatigue.